Nasopharyngeal and oropharyngeal swabs

 Swab specimens not received in viral transport medium or received in bacteriological transport medium are discouraged.
 DO NOT USE CALCIUM ALGINATE OR WOODEN SHAFT SWABS FOR COLLECTION OF SPECIMENS; ONLY USE DACRON OR RAYON TIPPED SWABS ON PLASTIC OR METAL SHAFTS.

-Amplification and detection of HHV-6 DNA U65-U66 gene region using TaqMan real-time PCR technology.
-The test is performed pursuant to an agreement with Roche Molecular Systems, Inc.
+Amplification and detection of VZV DNA glycoprotein B ORF 62 gene using TaqMan real-time PCR technology.
+This test is performed pursuant to an agreement with Roche Molecular Systems, Inc.

-If positive, results are reported as human herpesvirus-6 DNA detected.
+If positive, results are reported as varicella-zoster virus DNA detected.

 Ask for more information about our laboratory services.